vicapow/heylewis.com/docs/video.markdown

 I make motion graphics and used to shoot video.

 [PriceRoads](/priceroadsvideos.html)

-Priceroads is an animated series to promote congestion pricing.
+PriceRoads is an animated series to promote congestion pricing.

 [Fun Videos](/funvideos.html)

-Stuff I made with friends.
+stuff I made with friends.